Suzano massacre: Perpetrators

 Guilherme Taucci Monteiro (July 5, 2001 – March 13, 2019), then 17 years old, was an ex-student of the school and had dropped his studies due to bullying.
 He lived with his grandparents as his mother had addiction problems.
 Taucci liked goth culture and sympathized with Nazism.
-The father of Luiz Henrique, his best-friend and with whom he invaded the school, had promised to get him a job in the same service of Square cleaning and conservation in São Paulo.
-According to his grandfather, Taucci went to a LAN house with Henrique and did not find it weird that he had money for games or online shopping, because his grandson did some odd jobs.
+The father of Luiz Henrique, his best friend and with whom he invaded the school, had promised to get him a job in the same service of Square cleaning and conservation in São Paulo.
+According to his grandfather, Taucci went to a LAN house with Henrique and did not find it odd that he had money for games or online shopping, because his grandson did some odd jobs.
 The last one had been as a vendor in a hotdog stand, where he earned 600 reais (USD$114).
 With the death of his grandmother four months before the attack, Taucci started showing sign of clinical depression.
-Taucci and Henrique had met when they were kids and, since then, were always together.
+Taucci and Henrique had met as children and remained close.
 Their days consisted of walking through the mall and regular visits to the neighborhood's LAN house, where they used to play first-person shooter games.

 Luiz Henrique de Castro (March 16, 1993 – March 13, 2019), then 25 years old, was also an ex-student of the school.
 He lived with his parents, an older brother and his 80-year-old grandfather.
 According to his neighbors, he had a job gardening with a company in Eastern São Paulo.
-César Expedito, a friend of Henrique for 14 years, stated that he liked playing ball and video-games and that he never displayed any aggressive behavior.
+César Expedito, a friend of Henrique for 14 years, stated that he liked playing ball and video games, and that he never displayed any aggressive behavior.
 According to César, Henrique studied at Raul Brasil School for a year and then changed schools, never having been expelled and worked in Guaianases.